UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging

 where $\Vec{\beta}_i$ represents the source position of each multiple image, $\Vec{\beta}_0$ the common modeled barycenter source position of the images belonging to the same system, and $\mu_i$ and $\sigma_i$ the magnification and positional uncertainty of each multiple image.
 The second term represents the forced parities where $p$ is the number of images modeled with the wrong parity and $\sigma_p$ a constant factor to add to the $\chi^2$ for each wrong parity.
 Note that we perform the minimization in the source plane which in principle should perform just as well as a lens plane minimization \citep{keeton10}, as is also evident by the quality of some HFF SL models that were built using a source plane minimization, but has the advantage of being significantly faster.
-The best-fit result from this first step is then further refined with two longer MCMC chains of several $\sim10^4$ steps each.
+The result from this multi-chain first step is then further refined with two or more long MCMC chains, each of several $\sim10^4$ steps and a decreasing ``temperature'', enabling in practice some annealing.
 We assume a positional uncertainty of $\sigma_i=0.5\arcsec$ for all multiple images used as constraints.
 We can also evaluate the $\chi^2$ in the lens plane, defined as